QUARTILE.EXC

 Examples 🔗

-Imagine you have a range of values in cells A1 to A10 and want to determine the third quartile (75th percentile) of these values.
-You would use the formula: =QUARTILE.EXC(A1:A10, 3).
-This will provide you with the third quartile value from the specified range of cells.
+If you have a range of values in cells A1 to A10 and want to determine the third quartile (75th percentile) of these values, use the formula: =QUARTILE.EXC(A1:A10, 3).
+This provides the third quartile value from the specified range of cells.

 Notes 🔗